MEI Travel Banner Ad

 What should you do if you notice someone being a chair hog?

-It’s important to remember that even if the cruise line you’re sailing has an official policy concerning chair hogs, not every cruise ship may be diligent about enforcing it.
+It’s important to remember that even if the cruise line you’re sailing has an official policy concerning chair hogs, not every cruise ship or crew member may be diligent about enforcing it.
 We’ve heard about lots of instances where a cruise line does have a posted policy about people leaving their things for extended periods of time, but crew members don’t ever come around to remove things after the set amount of time.

 Comments